edoardottt/scilla/README.md

 License 📝
 -------

-This repository is under [GNU General Public License v3.0](https://github.com/edoardottt/scilla/blob/main/LICENSE).
+This repository is under [MIT License](https://github.com/edoardottt/scilla/blob/main/LICENSE).
 [edoardoottavianelli.it](https://www.edoardoottavianelli.it) to contact me.